 Shapes build the tangible world around us.
-While the difference in shapes and size bring variety, the similarities offer harmony in structures fitting the space around us.
-Paying attention to similar figures around us can be a good start for understanding geometry and its use in real-life.
+While the differences in shapes and sizes bring variety, the similarities offer harmony in structures fitting the space around us.
+Paying attention to similar figures around us can be a good start for understanding geometry and its use in real life.
 The knowledge of shapes of similar structures helps further in careers like product modeling, designing, architecture, and infrastructural development.

 - Papasterevski, D. (2020).
 Architectural Term: Self – Similarity.
 South East European Journal of Architecture and Design, 2020, 1–4. https://doi.org/10.3889/seejad.2020.10054